 We were founded with energy storage technology licensed from the University of Oxford.
 Very close to the building where the first lithium-ion batteries were developed 40 years ago.
 Today these lithium and cobalt based batteries are in widespread use, in our phones, laptops, cordless appliances and power tools, and also in electric vehicles.
-However, it was apparent to us that in the demanding world of grid energy storage a more robust solution was needed.
+However, it was apparent that in the demanding world of grid energy storage a more robust solution is needed.

 This not only makes are cells safe, because there is nothing in them that can catch fire no matter how fast they are charged, but also means at the end of life they can be recycled.

 However most importantly they can be manufactured in volume using existing battery giga-factories and supply chains, but without the most expensive components like the lithium and cobalt.
 Our cells also have a 20-30 year operational life, meaning their total cost of ownership compared to lithium or flow batteries is orders of magnitude lower.

 The materials we use are nanocarbons combined with ionic electrolytes.
 This is important because to improve the energy density the key formula is E= ½CV2 where the energy (E) is determined by half the capacitance (C) multiplied by the (V) voltage squared.
 The nanocarbons increase the capacitance by providing a uniform ion structure and high surface area, and the ionic electrolytes allow a higher voltage.